helloitsjoe/webpack-cache-memory-leak/README.md

 'HtmlWebpackCompiler|0|Compilation/codeGeneration|javascript/esm|data:text/javascript,__webpack_public_path__ = __webpack_base_uri__ = htmlWebpackPluginPublicPath;|HtmlWebpackPlugin_0-7'
 ```

-I'm not sure this is the only place these are being cached, and this may not be the root cause, but I can see that cache growing by a number of entries on each recompile.
+I'm not sure this is the only place these are being cached, but I can see that cache growing by a number of entries on each recompile.

 <details open>
   <summary>Duplicated strings after 5 recompilations</summary>